The Reorganization of the Former MMS

 An implementation plan published by the Department of the Interior in July 2010 called for restructuring the department’s offshore energy management responsibilities, detailing a transition that would begin as early as October 1 and be completed in 2011.

 In the place of the former MMS – and to replace BOEMRE – we have created three strong, independent agencies with clearly defined roles and missions.
 MMS – with its conflicting missions of promoting resource development, enforcing safety regulations, and maximizing revenues from offshore operations and lack of resources – could not keep pace with the challenges of overseeing industry operating in U.S. waters.

 The reorganization of the former MMS is designed to remove those conflicts by clarifying and separating missions across three agencies and providing each of the new agencies with clear missions and additional resources necessary to fulfill those missions.
 As we implement these organizational changes, all Bureaus are taking into account the crucial need for information-sharing and the other connections among the functions of the former MMS.
 This is essential to ensure that the regulatory processes related to offshore leasing, plan approval, and permitting are not adversely affected.

-On October 1, 2010, the bureau completed the transfer of the revenue collection function.
+On October 1, 2010, the Bureau completed the transfer of the revenue collection function.
 The Office of Natural Resources Revenue now resides under the jurisdiction of DOI’s Office of Policy, Management and Budget.
-The final stage of the reorganization of BOEMRE will become effective October 1, 2011 when its splits into two independent entities: the Bureau of Ocean Energy Management (BOEM) and the Bureau of Safety and Environmental Enforcement (BSEE).
+The final stage of the reorganization of BOEMRE will become effective October 1, 2011 when it splits into two independent entities: the Bureau of Ocean Energy Management (BOEM) and the Bureau of Safety and Environmental Enforcement (BSEE).

 On October 1, 2011, the new Bureau of Ocean Energy Management (BOEM) was created.
 BOEM is responsible for managing development of the nation’s offshore resources in an environmentally and economically responsible way.
 Functions include: Leasing, Plan Administration, Environmental Studies, National Environmental Policy Act (NEPA) Analysis, Resource Evaluation, Economic Analysis and the Renewable Energy Program.